York Avenue: 20th century

-Sutton Place first became fashionable around 1920, when several wealthy socialites, including Anne Harriman Vanderbilt and Anne Morgan, built townhouses on the eastern side of the street, overlooking the East River.
-Both townhouses were designed by Mott B. Schmidt, launching a career that included many houses for the wealthy.
-Very shortly thereafter, developers started to build grand co-operative apartment houses on Sutton Place and Sutton Place South, including several designed by Rosario Candela such as One Sutton Place South, 4 Sutton Place, 14 Sutton Place South, and 30 Sutton Place.

-Stonehenge 58 designed by George F. Pelhamin 1928 is also a notable building from that era.

 In 1928, a one-block section of Sutton Place north of 59th Street, and all of Avenue A north of that point, was renamed York Avenue to honor U.S. Army Sergeant Alvin York, who received the Medal of Honor during World War I's Meuse-Argonne Offensive.
 York, commanding only a few men took over 125 German soldiers as prisoners.
 York's feat made him a national hero and international celebrity among allied nations.

-Lafayette A. Goldstone designed 444 East 57th Street.
-The 14-story condominium building was completed in 1929, and was later home to Marilyn Monroe and playwright Arthur Miller.

-Development in Sutton Place came to an abrupt halt with the Great Depression.